jpacg/awesome-stars/README.md

 - [jasudev/AxisSegmentedView](https://github.com/jasudev/AxisSegmentedView) - A library that allows you to easily create various styles of segmented views.
 Supports iOS, macOS and tvOS.
 - [lexrus/SwiftyMenu](https://github.com/lexrus/SwiftyMenu) - The missing Finder menu for your daily ease
 - [Vaida12345/waifuExtension](https://github.com/Vaida12345/waifuExtension) - The waifu2x & Other image-enlargers on Mac
 - [russell-archer/StoreHelper](https://github.com/russell-archer/StoreHelper) - Implementing In-App Purchases with StoreKit2 in Xcode 14 using SwiftUI, Swift 5.7, iOS 16 and macOS 13.
-Requires Xcode 13, iOS 15, macOS 12 or higher.
 - [JerryFans/JFPopup](https://github.com/JerryFans/JFPopup) - A Swift Popup Module help you popup your custom view easily
 - [JerryFans/JFHeroBrowser](https://github.com/JerryFans/JFHeroBrowser) - A simplest & base on protocol & swifty way to browse photo or video with hero animation.
 - [krzyzanowskim/CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) - CryptoSwift is a growing collection of standard and secure cryptographic algorithms implemented in Swift